Returner Programme Dictionary

 A tailored form of coaching to support people returning to work after a career break, ideally addressing both the psychological and the practical challenges, to enable them to be more satisfied and more productive.
 Offered as part of some returnships and supported hiring programmes.
 Can be offered for individuals or in groups (e.g. Women Returners “Career Returners Coaching Programme”)

-**term invented by Women Returners, 2015
+**supported hiring is a term created by Women Returners, 2015